‘Stealing Happy Hours’: A Fan’s Retrospective on 30 Years of 311

 For a minute time stopped.

 A sonic barrier broke within me.
-I was suddenly teleported through “dark hallways,” surfing a “lightening strike” with “my head in the clouds” and “my feet on the ground.”
+Suddenly, I was teleporting through “dark hallways,” surfing a “lightening strike” with “my head in the clouds” and “my feet on the ground.”
 I was “down” before knowing it and being thanked for listening to a band I had never heard of.

 “Who is this?”
 I asked.
 Or was it more, “Who is this?”